docker/docs/docker-hub/official_repos.md

 ---

-The Docker [Official Repositories](https://hub.docker.com/official/) are a curated set of Docker repositories that are promoted on Docker Hub.
+The Docker [Official Repositories](https://hub.docker.com/official/) are a curated set of Docker repositories hosted on Docker Hub.
 They are designed to:

 * Provide essential base OS repositories (for example,